Theological College of Lanka

 TCL is situated in Plimatalawa village, Kandy district, about 100 km away from Colombo.
+Being placed in greater Kandy, TCL has close connections to the Peradeniya University, and many other cultural and educational institutions such as National Seminary (Roman Catholic) Ampitiya and Lanka Bible College, Peradeniya, in the region.

 The Theological College of Lanka is affiliated to the Senate of Serampore College (University) of India and accredited by the Association of the Theological Education in South East Asia (ATESEA).
 Over 90% of the active clergy in the constituent churches in Sri Lanka today have received their theological and pastoral education at the TCL.

 The TCL is the only accredited ecumenical theological college among the Protestant churches of Sri Lanka, which not only maintains its ecumenical foundation, but also brings together the Sinhala and Tamil students who are both men and women in a fellowship both at work and at leisure.
 This is an integral aspect of the personal and spiritual formation of the future ministers of a country which is torn apart by ethnic divisions.

 Contributing to the theological-praxical debate, the college publishes a biannual journal – Sri Lanka Journal of Theological Reflection (SLJTR) which was commenced in July 2005.